Essential Conversations To Have With Your GF Before You Propose

 If you’re going to use the word propose, propose must have the right meaning in its context.
 Thus, it’s important to understand the subtle differences between these words before using them in a sentence, especially if you plan to propose a toast or propose marriage.

-What does proposing to my girlfriend mean?
+What does proposing mean?

 Proposing to someone with whom you’re in a romantic relationship means something entirely different than proposing theories at work or school.
 It’s also not the same as when you propose a toast, which is just an opportunity to speak in front of a group.
 No, when you propose to your partner, it means you’re asking them if they would consider getting married.
 Many times, couples toast propose in front of friends and family to make it more romantic.